 Good Quality Pasta

 - Choose good quality pasta made strictly from semolina and water.
 Semolina is a coarse flour made from durum wheat and not common wheat.
-Your first cue that a pasta is a superior quality will be it's colour.
+Your first cue that pasta is of superior quality will be its colour.
 As semolina is pale yellow, the pasta should also look pale yellow to white in the package.
-Superior quality pasta will also have texture and not be smooth.
-This texture is amazing because it allows the sauce to coat and adhere better to the pasta.
-Better quality pasta is dried at a low temperature for a long time, namely 30-36 hours.
-Brands I like that are readily available where I am include Deleverde, Garofolo and De Cecco.
-If I haven't convinced you that good quality pasta is important, then have a look at this video on How to Buy Pasta like an Italian.
+Exceptional quality pasta will also have texture and not be smooth.
+This texture is terrific because it allows the sauce to coat and adhere better to the pasta.
+Better quality pasta is dried at a low temperature for a long time, 30-36 hours.
+Brands I like that are readily available where I live, include Deleverde, Garofolo and De Cecco.
+If I haven't convinced you that good quality pasta is essential, then look at this video on How to Buy Pasta like an Italian.